Bayesian Image Analysis in Fourier Space: BIFS Modeling Framework

-\textbf{Robustness to heavy-tailed noise:} In order to examine whether the BIFS reconstructions were robust to noise distributions with heavier tails, the BIFS procedure was repeated for data with added noise generated from Student $t$-distributions controlled to have the same SD but with different degrees-of-freedom (d.f.).
-Figure \ref{Tmandrillpics} displays the results of the reconstructions using the same priors as above with $b = 2$ and with d.f. of (a)~10~d.f.; (b)~5~d.f.; and (c)~3~d.f.
+\textbf{Robustness to heavy-tailed noise:} In order to examine whether the BIFS reconstructions were robust to noise distributions with heavier tails, the BIFS procedure was repeated for data with added noise generated from Student $t$-distributions instead of normal, all controlled to have the same SD as the original normal example, but with different degrees-of-freedom (d.f.).
+Figure \ref{Tmandrillpics} displays the results of the reconstructions using the $b = 2$, but with t-distributed noise with (a)~10~d.f.; (b)~5~d.f.; and (c)~3~d.f.
 The reconstructions are visually quite similar to each other with slight differences only showing up with the very heavy-tailed 3~d.f. reconstruction.
 Results from other values of $b$ were also similarly robust.